clinicalml/sc-foundation-eval/README.md

 # sc-foundation-eval
 Code for evaluating single cell foundation models scBERT and scGPT.
-This code was used for the analysis presented in A Deep Dive into Single-Cell RNA Sequencing Foundation Models, bioRxiv.
+This code was used for the analysis presented in A Deep Dive into Single-Cell RNA Sequencing Foundation Models, bioRxiv https://doi.org/10.1101/2023.10.19.563100.

 The repo is organized by model.
 Below are descriptions of the scripts and analysis code included for each: